 Editing is, and should be, the largest expense for a writer when preparing their book for publication.
 Great marketing, or the sexiest cover in the world, won’t save a book that wasn’t ready to be shown to the buying public, whereas a really polished book will delight readers even if the cover is merely adequate.

 The benefits of editing by far outweigh the costs.
 And it is possible to reduce some of those costs.

 Before hiring an editor

 Always leave time – preferably a few weeks rather than a few days – between periods of writing and periods of editing.
-This allows you to come to the material with fresh eyes, and you need to be able to be as objective as possible when you return to the manuscript to edit it.
+This allows you to come to the material with fresh eyes, and you need to be as objective as possible when you return to the manuscript to edit it.